 What we’ll do at this “meeting”

-We’re lucky to have this event led by internationally acclaimed ukulele performer, Ralph Shaw.
-We will play together from the month’s songs, displayed on the screen, for about an hour, take a break, and then have an “open mike” (one-tune performances) by willing people.
+We will all play together from the month’s songs, displayed on the screen, for about an hour, take a break, and then have an “open mike” (one-tune performances) by willing people.
 Then we will finish up with more playing together until 9:30 pm.
 Come along and join the fun.

 We’re not scary or intimidating, and we have the whole range of playing abilities, including people who don’t play the uke at all but for some reason like hearing a roomful of them.
 You’re welcome to come and lurk or come and join us (there’s the same entrance fee either way)!
 Here’s a real quote from a new participant: